rdsea/sys4bigml/tutorials/edgemodelop/README.md

 Now we can easily simulate an user application to send request to our edge device using MQTT protocol (`send_request.py`).

 ## Open question for studies
-* How can we measure the quality of ML service, system performance on the edge?
+* How can you measure the quality of ML service and system performance on the edge?
+* How would you detect the quality of data that can influence the serving at near-real time?
-* Any scenario for backup and restore service when failure occur on edge?
+* Can you identify a scenario for backup and restore service when failure occur on edge?
 * Proposed a scenario for elastic, dynamic, collaborative, resource specific, multiple ML applications serving on edge cluster?

 ## References
 * https://docs.openvinotoolkit.org/2020.4/openvino_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html
 ## Contributions

 Author:   Minh-Tri Nguyen, (tri.m.nguyen@aalto.fi)
 Editor:   Linh Truong